Want to grow a beautiful flower garden that’s easy to maintain? Here are 5 quick ways to grow a cottage garden.

 And it’s been a different experience every year because every season teaches me something new.

-Last year, I closed out the season with a serious love for dahlias and gorgeous hibiscus flowers.
+A few years ago, I closed out the season with a serious love for dahlias and gorgeous hibiscus flowers.

 Which got me thinking about gardening and ways to add cottage style to the beds.